Murder of Cassius Turvey

-Cassius Turvey was a 15-year-old Australian boy who was assaulted on 13 October 2022 in Perth, Western Australia, and died ten days later of his injuries.
+Cassius Turvey was a 15-year-old Aboriginal Australian boy who was assaulted on 13 October 2022 in Perth, Western Australia, and died ten days later of his injuries.
 His death sparked vigils and rallies across Australia and internationally.
-Four people have been charged with his murder.
+Four people were charged with his murder.
+After a 12-week trial, on 8 May 2025, two men were found guilty of murder, a third man was found guilty of manslaughter, and a woman who was with the men was acquitted.

 Background

 Cassius Turvey was a 15-year-old Noongar-Yamatji boy.
 His given name was from Cassius Clay, the birth name of boxer Muhammad Ali, because his family wanted him to be named after a strong black man.
 He was concerned with negative stereotypes of Aboriginal people, and was well-liked in his community.

+His father had died of liver cancer around a month before the attack on Cassius, and he lived with his mother, Mechelle Turvey, and had two brothers.